 Organizations can facilitate effective communication and collaboration by considering time differences and minimizing the negative consequences of neglecting time differences.

-Not preparing for language barriers
+We are not preparing for language barriers.

 To avoid these negative consequences, it is essential to hire virtual assistants with strong native English language skills.
 Doing this would facilitate effective communication.